 UM students may be able to use some types of financial aid to pay for iStudy courses.
 However, there are restrictions and requirements placed on these students, and they must work with the Office of Financial Aid (OFA) to determine their eligibility.

 What are the Requirements to Receive Federal Title IV Financial Aid for iStudy?

 Students who wish to receive Federal Title IV financial aid (such as Federal Direct Subsidized, Unsubsidized, Parent PLUS and Graduate PLUS Loans, Pell Grants, FSEOG, or TEACH grant) during a period of enrollment that includes iStudy courses must meet the following requirements that would not otherwise apply to iStudy students:

 - Full-time enrollment for federal aid is 12 credit hours per semester.

 - The student must be admitted as a degree-seeking student at UM.

 - The iStudy course(s) must apply toward the student’s academic program or be allowable remedial work (as confirmed by the appropriate dean’s office).

-- The student must enroll and complete the correspondence course within the semester (or the combined summer term) for which the hours are being used for aid purposes.
+- The student must enroll and complete the iStudy course within the semester (or the combined summer term) for which the hours are being used for aid purposes.

-- The student must be enrolled in a semester-based (also known as term-based) iStudy course.
-Full-year iStudy course credit will not be considered for federal aid eligibility purposes.
+- The student must be enrolled in a semester (also known as term-based) iStudy course.
+Flex iStudy course credit will not be considered for federal aid eligibility purposes.